adamwight/wiki_elixir/README.md

 ## Development

 The project's homepage is currently [on GitLab](https://gitlab.com/adamwight/wiki_elixir).
-To contribute, please submit an issue or a pull request.
+To contribute, please submit an issue or a merge request.

-Install the pre-push git hook using,
+The easiest way to run linters is to install the pre-push git hook using,

 ```shell script
 mix git_hooks.install